Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: A trivial triviality result

 \section{A trivial triviality result}

 An exact Lagrangian embedding with cylindrical ends which is disjoint from the skeleton is known to have vanishing wrapped Floer cohomology.
 This was proven in \cite[Theorem 9.11(b)]{CieliebakOancea} but also follows from e.g.~\cite[Section 5.1]{OpenString}.
-Note that the statement is false in the more general case when the Lagrangian merely is monotone.
+Note that the statement is false in the more general case when the Lagrangian is only assumed to be monotone.
 In this section we extend this classical vanishing result to our setting of \emph{exact} Lagrangian immersions.